reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 72. [JIRA account misconfig causes internal info leak](https://hackerone.com/reports/139970) to New Relic - 7 upvotes, $0
 73. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 7 upvotes, $0
 74. [CSRF For Adding Users](https://hackerone.com/reports/225326) to New Relic - 7 upvotes, $0
-75. [[Bypass] Code injection to open redirect in https://insights.newrelic.com/accounts/2521182/dashboards/1026927](https://hackerone.com/reports/727368) to New Relic - 7 upvotes, $0
+75. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 7 upvotes, $0
-76. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
+76. [[Bypass] Code injection to open redirect in https://insights.newrelic.com/accounts/2521182/dashboards/1026927](https://hackerone.com/reports/727368) to New Relic - 7 upvotes, $0
-77. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 6 upvotes, $0
+77. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
-78. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
+78. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 6 upvotes, $0
-79. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
+79. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
-80. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 6 upvotes, $0
+80. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
-81. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 6 upvotes, $0
+81. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 6 upvotes, $0
 82. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 6 upvotes, $0
 83. [NR-wide cross account access through misconfigured CORS-policy of multiple endpoints](https://hackerone.com/reports/751699) to New Relic - 5 upvotes, $3125
 84. [Ability to run monitors' jobs of other accounts and to read these jobs content (including the secure credentials values)](https://hackerone.com/reports/787886) to New Relic - 5 upvotes, $2500